-*2015 Conference announced – Call for Papers now open*
+*2015 Our People, Our Places Conference – Registrations and Call for Papers now open*

 Key note speakers include Dr Jennifer Lee from the University of California, Alan Smith from the UK Office of National Statistics, Professor Philippa Howden-Chapman from Otago University, and Alan Johnson from the Salvation Army.